This service declaration outlines our service commitments.

 - inform us if you require special assistance (for instance, if you have a physical disability, a visual impairment or reduced mobility); and

-- treat CIC staff with courtesy and respect.
+- treat our staff with courtesy and respect.

 External advice and assistance for citizenship and immigration

 You are not required to hire a representative to help you complete a citizenship or immigration application.
 The use of a representative is a personal choice.
-CIC does not recommend or endorse any individual representative.
+We do not recommend or endorse any individual representative.

 Find out more about who can represent you as an authorized representative.